Coming Soon!

 What’s Next?

-Help us bring the Kona Beekeeper Legacy Project to Waimea!
-Fall 2025
+Help us bring the Beekeeper Legacy Project to life in Waimea!
+February 2026

 Generous community support brought this project to life.
 We have had such rave reviews, we would like to bring the exhibit to a new home in North Kohala this Fall!

-• Installing an extensive museum exhibit at a Waimea Location (TBD)
+• Installing our multi-media museum exhibit at Anna Ranch

 • School visit programming